berarma/godot-docs/tutorials/animation/playing_videos.rst

 .. warning::

-   FFmpeg will erroneously drop identical frames when performing a copy of a Theora stream producing an incorrect video file.
-Avoid it by always transcoding video.
+   FFmpeg 5.1.6 will erroneously drop identical frames when performing a copy of a Theora stream, altering the video content.
+It can be avoided by always transcoding video.
+Newer versions have the same issue also when encoding.
+   For now, you'll get better results encoding video with FFmpeg 5.1.6, and not doing video stream copies.
 See `FFmpeg issue #11451
    <https://trac.ffmpeg.org/ticket/11451>`__.

 Balancing quality and file size